Improved precision scaling for simulating coupled quantum-classical dynamics

-This heuristic choice of $k$ can be obtained by balancing the factor $5^k$ with $\lb \frac{\mu t}{\epsilon} \rb^{1/2k}$ to minimize the overall complexity with respect to $k$~\cite{Berry2006trotter}.
-Plugging the above expression for $k$ back into the query complexity for $U_I$ yields
+which is subpolynomial in $1/\epsilon$ and almost linear in $\mu$ and $t$.
+The above heuristic choice for $k$ can be obtained by balancing the factor $5^k$ with $\lb \frac{\mu t}{\epsilon} \rb^{1/2k}$ to minimize the overall complexity with respect to $k$~\cite{Berry2006trotter}.